jarbus/Jevo.jl/README.md

 # Install

-This package requires modified versions of Transformers.jl and NeuralAttentionlib.jl, which are unregistered.
-In addition, it depends on a custom plotting library (XPlot.jl) & a library for phylogenies (PhylogeneticTrees.jl), both unregistered as well.
+This package requires modified versions of Transformers.jl and NeuralAttentionlib.jl, and a library for Phylogenies (PhylogeneticTrees.jl) which are unregistered.
 To install all dependencies, run the following command in the environment of your choice:

 ```julia
 julia ./install.jl